Living with a Heat Pump

 Set it and forget it in the winter

 Heat pumps operate most efficiently when holding a steady temperature.
-Turning a heat pump down when you’re away or asleep may use more energy than leaving it on — because it has to work harder to come back to the desired temperature than it does to maintain it.
+Turning a heat pump down when you’re away or asleep may actually use more energy than leaving it on — because it has to work harder to come back to the desired temperature than it does to maintain it.

 Set your heat pump at a comfortable temperature and forget it.
 An air-tight and insulated building enclosure will make it even more efficient!